 Mike Lane, a cyclist from Brooklyn, New York has created a device, the Pedi-Scope that enables people who are riding bicycles to see in front of them without extending their necks upward.
 The inventor, who is an avid rider, was tired of enduring the shoulder, neck, and back pain that was being caused by holding his head in an unnatural position while cycling.

-At The Spine Institute Center for Spinal Restoration, Dr. Bae and his staff work with many individuals who lead active lifestyles, which can sometimes cause or worsen pain in the spine.
+An expert spine surgeon, Beverly Hills patients can rely on, Dr. Bae and his staff work with many individuals who lead active lifestyles, which can sometimes cause or worsen pain in the spine.
 We wanted to share information about the Pedi-Scope with our cycling readers as it’s a device that could change the way leisurely riders enjoy the sport.

 About the Pedi-Scope

 The Pedi-Scope allows bicyclists to momentarily drop their heads down while still being able to safely view the road ahead of them.
 The equipment is attached to the center of a bicycle’s handle bar and is comprised of three 90-degree prisms that project the oncoming path onto a small, 3D screen.
 Its design allows viewing capabilities that are similar to what sailors experience when they are looking through a submarine’s periscope.